olepoeschl/NQueensFAF/README.md

 ## 1.1 How to contribute
-Although the client is working just fine, we are still developing it.<br> __PLEASE CHECK FOR UPDATES__ from time to time, until updates will be fetched automatically (coming soon).
+Although the client is working just fine, we are still developing it.<br> __PLEASE CHECK FOR UPDATES__ from time to time, until updates will be fetched automatically (coming soon).<br>
+Latest version: 0.0.1 (link below).
 ### Windows
-Download and install the [Windows Client](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueens-client.exe).
+Download and install the [Windows Client](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueens-client-0.0.1.exe).
 After that, just double click the desktop icon - the rest is self explanatory.
 Alternatively you may follow the same installation process as for Linux and Mac, see below.<br>